Napa Valley AVA

 "The combination of wine and meat solidifies our effort to blend the tasting and eating experience."

 One usually refers to a porterhouse as an exceptionally fine cut of steak.
-That allusion is certainly the correct reference point to this month’s Platinum Wine Club selection, the Porterhouse 2013 Cabernet Sauvignon from Porterhouse Winery.
+That allusion is certainly the correct reference point to this month's Gold Plus!
+Wine Club selection, the Porterhouse 2015 Pinot Noir from Porterhouse Winery.

-“Both my grandfather and great grandfather (William Comartin Jr. and Sr.) were butchers in Lodi, California,” recalled owner Adam Comartin during a recent interview.
-“When I was young, I always hung around them and they told me that the finest steaks were always the porterhouses so I wanted to honor them with the name of our winery.”
+"Both my grandfather and great grandfather (William Comartin Jr. and Sr.) were butchers in Lodi, California," owner Adam Comartin recently recalled.
+"When I was young, I always hung around them and they told me that the finest steaks were always the porterhouses, so I wanted to honor them with the name of our winery."

 "While I was working at Testarossa in 2006, I actually started making small amounts of wine under the aegis of Comartin Cellars," explained Adam Comartin.
 "One of our most successful wines was our Porterhouse Reserve Blend.
 It became a hit with the drinking public and we decided to give it a name of its own."

 The first release of Porterhouse Winery came in 2017, a smallish 684 cases of three exceptional wines.
 "The style of these wines, full-bodied, rich and tasteful, really resonated with everyone who tasted them," informed Comartin.
 "It was my specific intention to produce wines that would stand up to their namesake cut of meat and the incredible flavors it produced.
 They were intended as dinner wines from the inception."